How long is the interest-free period?

 Note, you’ll likely have to pay interest if you use your card to take out foreign currency as well.

 Taking out a credit card to help with everyday expenses

 If you’re struggling to afford some of your everyday living expenses, it can be tempting to take out a credit card to help you afford these.
 Your living expenses can include things like:

 If you’re unable to afford these living costs with your income alone, taking on credit could make your situation more difficult.
 This is because you'll then need to pay your credit bill each month as well.

-We understand how worrying it can be when you’re struggling to afford food or make your rent or mortgage payments on time.
-If you need help, you can seek out financial advice and find out more about your options by contacting the Money Advice Service.
+We understand how worrying it can be when you’re struggling to afford food, or make your rent or mortgage payments on time.
+If you need help, you can seek financial advice and find out more about your options by contacting Money Wellness.